Fluctuations for matrix-valued Gaussian processes: Asymptotic behavior of the covariance of

 \section{Asymptotic behavior of the covariance of $X_F$}

 In this section we prove Theorem \ref{theorem:covariance}.
 To achieve this, we will first establish some smoothness properties (in the Malliavin sense) for $(\Phi_{1}(Y^{(n)}(t)),\dots,\Phi_{n}(Y^{(n)}(t)))$.
-Let us recall the definition of the matrix valued Gaussian process $Y^{(n)}$ in \eqref{eq:Y}.
+Let us recall the definition of the matrix valued Gaussian process $Y^{(n)}$ in \eqref{eq:Y}, as well as the eigenvalue functions $\Phi_{1},\dots, \Phi_{n}$ and the set of good matrices $G$, defined in Section \ref{sec:eigenvalues}.
 Since we will constantly deal with random variables involving the derivatives of the functions $\Phi_1,\dots, \Phi_n$ (which are functions only defined in the open dense subset $G$ of $\R^{d(n)}$ with $d(n) = n(n+1)/2$), we will use the following notation: for every real function $h:G\rightarrow\R$, defined only in an open dense subset $G\subset\R^{d(n)}$, we have that $\Pb[Y^{(n)}(t)\in G]=1$, and consequently, the random variable $h(Y^{(n)}(t))$ is well defined $\Pb$-almost everywhere, provided that $R(t,t)>0$.
 This justifies the use of the notation

 \begin{Lemma} For every $1\leq i\leq n$, the random variable $\Phi_{i}(Y^{(n)}(t))$ is twice Malliavin differentiable.
 The first and second Malliavin derivatives of $\Phi_{i}(Y^{(n)}(t))$, are given by $D\Phi_{i}(Y^{(n)}(t))=\{u_{k,h}(t) ; k\leq h\}$ and $D^2\Phi_{i}(Y^{(n)}(t))=\{u_{k,h}^{p,q}(t) ; k\leq h,\ p\leq q\}$, where